jdpro/scolomfr-recette/README.md

 ## General purpose

-A web application designed to assist in the recipe work of the vocabularies used in the ScoLOMFR metadata resource standard.
+A web+shell application designed to assist in the recipe work of the vocabularies used in the ScoLOMFR metadata resource standard.

 ## Requirements